zhutoutoutousan/A-study-note-as-a-beginner/software/_log/log-SW_AWS.md

 - Blue/Green Deployments on AWS

+# Log

-# 2021/8/27- Phase 1: Osmosis, Image construction, Initial intuition establishment
+## 2021/8/27- General Learning - Phase 1: Osmosis, Image construction, Initial intuition establishment
+- This is context-oriented way to learn.
+If used for attestations, only allocate 20% of your time and energy
-## Toddler learning to speak
+### Toddler learning to speak
 - sns topics
 - EB
   - EBS volume